Film Development & Scanning at Nice: A Complete Guide 2025

 Sign Off Sections

-To maintain accountability, each order sheet includes designated sections for lab workers to sign off as they complete each step:
+To maintain accountability, at the bottom of each order sheet there are designated sections for lab workers to sign off as they complete each step:

-If any issues arise during processing, management can refer to the sign off section to trace the problem back to the responsible technician and resolve it efficiently.
+If any issues arises during processing, management can refer to the sign off section to trace the problem back to the responsible technician and resolve it efficiently.

 Negative Handling Instructions